 Babies can make great traveling companions.
+Unlike road trips with toddlers who seem to require constant entertainment, road tripping with a baby isn’t as stressful as one might think.
 Up until they are about a year old, babies require at least 14 hours of sleep a day.
 That gives you plenty of time to drive while they sleep, making a road trip with a baby a breeze!

 When our daughter Avery was 2 months old, we took her on her first long road trip, a nine hour drive across Texas.
 We were worried about how our sweet newborn would handle such a long drive.
 Turns out she did great!
 Since then, we’ve taken her on several more road trips, all of which have been fairly easy.